-INDICATOR: GRADE: RECOMMENDATIONS 7.
-Menu labelling is present BENCHMARK: A simple and consistent system of menu labelling is mandated in restaurants with ≥ 20 locations KEY FINDINGS: While some restaurants have voluntarily provided nutrition information for consumers, menu labelling is not mandatory in Alberta.
-D RESEARCH Assess the impact of menu labelling legislation on consumer food choices.
-PRACTICE Engage local dietitians in working with local businesses to identify healthy choices on menus (e.g. Bonnyville) https://abpolicycoalitionforprevention.ca/wp-content/uploads/2017/04/hac_communityreport_bonville_09.pdf POLICY Require that menu labelling be mandated in restaurants with ≥ 20 locations.
-IT TAKES A VILLAGE TO RAISE A CHILD Reform 'Children's Menus' to offer healthy choices 8.
-Shelf labelling is present BENCHMARK: Grocery chains with ≥ 20 locations provide logos/symbols on store shelves to identify healthy foods KEY FINDINGS: Alberta lacks a simple and consistent government-approved shelf-labelling program; however, Loblaw Companies Limited's Guiding Stars program is the only shelf-labelling program in Alberta accounting for about 33% of stores in the province.
-D RESEARCH Continue to examine the effectiveness of various shelf labelling systems in identifying healthy foods.
-PRACTICE Promote government engagement with stakeholders to determine how to provide consumers with easy-to-understand, useful nutrition information to identify healthy food at point of purchase.
-POLICY Initiate a simple and consistent government-approved shelf labelling system across Alberta.
-9. Product labelling is present BENCHMARK: A simple, evidence-based, government-sanctioned front-of-package food labelling system is mandated KEY FINDINGS: Despite some changes, this Indicator received an F because a simple label is not provided front-of-package F RESEARCH Evaluate the impact of implementing front-of-package food-labelling system.
-PRACTICE Implement front-of-package food labelling.
-POLICY Mandate a simple, standardized front-of-package food-labelling system for all packaged foods in Canada utilizing nutrient profiles to identify unhealthy foods and beverages.
+INDICATOR: RECOMMENDATION

+7. Menu labelling is present

+A simple and consistent system of menu labelling is mandated in restaurants with ≥ 20 locations

+While some restaurants have voluntarily provided nutrition information for consumers, menu labelling is not mandatory in Alberta.

+Assess the impact of menu labelling legislation on consumer food choices.

+Engage local dietitians in working with local businesses to identify healthy choices on menus (e.g. Bonnyville)

+abpolicycoalitionforprevention.ca/wp-content/ uploads/2017/04/hac_communityreport_bonville_09.pdf

+Require that menu labelling, such as traffic light labelling, be mandated in restaurants with ≥ 20 locations.

+Reform 'Children's Menus' to offer healthy choices.

+8. Shelf labelling is present

+Grocery chains with ≥ 20 locations provide logos/ symbols on store shelves to identify healthy foods

+Alberta lacks a simple and consistent government-approved shelf-labelling program; however, Loblaw Companies Limited's Guiding Stars program is the only shelf-labelling program in Alberta accounting for about 33% of stores in the province.

+The BFE project found that of the grocery stores assessed across 4 Alberta communities, only 1 had shelf labelling.

+Continue to examine the effectiveness of various shelf labelling systems in identifying healthy foods.

+Engage with stakeholders, including grocers, to determine how to provide consumers with easy-to-understand, useful nutrition information to identify healthy food at point of purchase.

+Initiate a simple and consistent government- approved shelf labelling system across Alberta.

+9. Product labelling is present

+A simple, evidence-based, government- sanctioned front-of-package food labelling system is mandated

+Despite some changes, this Indicator received an F because a simple label is not provided front-of-package

+Evaluate the impact of implementing front-of- package food-labelling system.

+Implement front-of-package food labelling.

+Mandate a simple, standardized front-of-package food-labelling system for all packaged foods in Canada utilizing nutrient profiles to identify unhealthy foods and beverages (World Health Organization, 2016a).

+2015 2016 2017 2018 2019 2020 2021 B- F F F F F F

-INDICATOR: GRADE: RECOMMENDATIONS 10.
-Product labelling is regulated BENCHMARK: Strict government regulation of industry-devised logos/branding denoting 'healthy' foods KEY FINDINGS: The Safe Food for Canadians Regulations (SFCR) came into force January 15, 2019.
+10. Product labelling is regulated

+Strict government regulation of industry-devised logos/branding denoting healthy foods

+The Safe Food for Canadians Regulations (SFCR) came into force January 15, 2019.
 Certain requirements are being phased in over 12-30 months.
 It consolidates all 14 sets of existing food regulations into a single set.
-The Food and Drugs Act (and the Food and Drug Regulations), will continue to apply to all food sold in Canada.
+The Food and Drugs Act (and the Food and Drug Regulations), will continue to apply to all food sold in Canada (Government of Canada, 2019).

 SFCR pertains to preventing food contamination, hazards and immediate risks; thus it does not address the long-term consequences of eating unhealthy food such as chronic diseases.

-C PRACTICE Enforce existing regulations regarding industry-devised logos/branding.
-POLICY Implement clear and strict regulations regarding industry-devised logos/branding.
+Enforce existing regulations regarding industry- devised logos/branding.

+Implement clear and strict regulations regarding industry-devised logos/branding.

+Amend current legislation to include regulations on industry- devised logos/branding food with long-term harmful health outcomes.
 The current legislation focuses on immediate threats and pathogens, which does not protect people from the long-term consequences of unhealthy food, such as chronic disease.
-There is room to expand this legislation to account for long-term harm.